johnnieskywalker/uniswap-playground/README.md

 First input takes amount of USDC in, then displays amount of $COMP out.
 Uses universal router to determine best path and displays it in UI.
 More detailed data is displayed in the console.

+Note: in `SWAP_OPTIONS` swap type is set to `SwapType.UNIVERSAL_ROUTER`.
+However `SWAP_ROUTER_02` returns the same result as `UNIVERSAL_ROUTER` for this example.
+Advantage of universal router is support for ERC-721 NFT tokens.

 # Created using Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).